MadhuAlapaka/NewPortfolio/README.md

-# 🌐 Web Interface Project - Nagur 🧠💡
+# 🌐 Web Interface Project - Madhu Portfolio  🧠💡

 This repository contains a **basic web project** structure designed to serve as a template or starting point for frontend development.
 It includes an `index.html` page and presentation material to explain the concept.
 A `.git/` folder is also present to indicate version control setup.